achieven/team_availability/README.md

     - Eternal spinner when not logged in and going to /status route

 - Backend:
-    - ottomanjs for more readable query builder
+    - ottomanjs for more readable query builder and DB schema constraints
     - server side parameter validation

 ## License